osposweb/osposweb.github.io/Development-setup.md

     npms install --dev
     grunt

-This will call npm to install all reqsuired depdendencies and subsequently run grunt to minify the javascript and update the generated files in the php partial_header file.
+This will call npm to install all required dependencies and subsequently run grunt to minify the javascript and update the generated files in the php partial_header file.